goodlabs-studio/fraud-detection-demo/README.md

   pip install pyaudio
   ```

-- Start the virtual environment
+- Start the virtual environment if not already started
 ```
 source ./venv/bin/activate
 ```